eyeson-team/api/content/api-reference/index.md

 ```

 {{< note title="Note" >}}
-Screen capture presentation share the endpoint with slideshow presentations,
+Screen capture presentation share the endpoint with slide-show presentations.
-obviously without providing an URL to a slide.
+Without providing a URL to a slide, obviously.
 {{< /note >}}

 EXAMPLE RESPONSE